nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 4. Save the daily status of users

 	For this module, once the user enters the daily status, scibot saves it into the database.
+	**Note** - There should be a space after colon but no space before as given below.

 	        Input:
 	        @scibot